mvdbeek/pulsar-relay/ARCHITECTURE.md

-# Pulsar Proxy - System Architecture
+# Pulsar Relay - System Architecture

 ## Overview

-A high-performance message proxy system that accepts messages from producers and delivers them to clients via WebSocket or long-polling connections.
+A high-performance message relay system that accepts messages from producers and delivers them to clients via WebSocket or long-polling connections.
 Designed for scalability, reliability, and low-latency message delivery.

 ## System Architecture